AdobeDocs/experience-manager-65.en/help/assets/image-profiles.md

 >[!IMPORTANT]
 >
 >&bull; Smart crop is available only in Dynamic Media - Scene7 mode.
->&bull; CMYK images are not supported with smart crop.
 >&bull; Image profiles are not applicable to PDF, animated GIF, or INDD (Adobe InDesign) files.

 ## Crop options {#crop-options}